 South Carolina Federal Credit Union

-An evaluation of the customer experience at various branches to uncover opportunities, which would improve branch effectiveness, driving sales, profitability and competitive advantage
+This bank customer experience case study describes our evaluation of the customer experience at various branches to uncover opportunities, which would improve branch effectiveness, driving sales, profitability and competitive advantage

 Retail banking customers today have more choices than ever before in terms of when, where and how they bank, making it critical to present options that appeal directly to their customers.
 However, banks’ efforts to provide enhanced services are still falling short of customers’ desires and expectations.
 Many are still failing to elicit behaviours that can help them save costs or improve revenues by providing referrals or buying more products, and despite investment in low cost digital channels, branch usage is not reducing to the extent predicted.
 Customers still turn to the branch with all kinds of problems and in equal measure, whether applying for a simple product or one that requires more advice and guidance.
 However, a growing number of younger customers, much less loyal, are moving to new channels in ever-greater numbers.
 Banks are now tasked with meeting these ever-rising expectations as well as competition from new kinds of banks eager to differentiate by providing superior customer experiences.